Understanding Buddhist Art

-- In order to end suffering, you must follow the Eightfold Path.
+- To end suffering, you must follow the Eightfold Path.

 - Right speech: Not lying, criticism, condemning, gossip, harsh language.

 - Right conduct.
-Abstaining from harmful behaviours, such as killing, stealing, and careless sex.
+Abstaining from harmful behaviors, such as killing, stealing, and careless sex.

 - Right livelihood: Support yourself without harming others.